mrkamel/search_flip/README.md

 ```

-Finally, SearchFlip comes with a minimal set of dependencies (http-rb and oj only).
+Finally, SearchFlip comes with a minimal set of dependencies.

 ## Reference Docs